Insect Note - ENT/rsc-2 [ PDF COPY ]

-Bryobia praetiosa is a small (1/32") mite easily recognized because of its reddish-brown color and long pair of front legs.
+Bryobia praetiosa is a small (1/32") mite easily recognized because of its reddish-brown color and long pair of front legs that are often mistaken for antennae.
 Clover mites do not bite.
-They are a nuisance because large numbers of them often invade homes.
-Hot dry weather in the spring and early summer will cause clover mites to migrate indoors.
+They are a nuisance because hot dry weather in the spring and early summer nay cause clover mites to migrate indoors.
 In the fall, the mites may also migrate indoors seeking shelter from low winter temperatures.
 In attempting to remove the mites, homeowners often crush them, leaving red stains on furniture and drapes.
 Mite invasions are most common from vigorously-growing lawns and other vegetation surrounding homes, especially if shrubs are close to or touching the walls.

 foundation walls.
 This plant-free zone discourages mites from migrating